cjustinas/BSW-Data-Course/chapter2.md

 xp: 100
 skills: 2
 ```
-The `info()` method has given you some limited insight into the dataset.
-You discovered
+The `info()` method has given you some high-level insight into the dataset as a whole.

-What about some more statistical description of the data?
+What about some more statistical description of the individual columns?
 For this purpose we will use the `describe()`method.

 `@instructions`